rcarigna/kanka-next/README.md

 ## installation

-pull down this repository & run `npm run build` in the `kanka-next` application directory
+pull down this repository & run `npm install` & `npm run build` in the `kanka-next` application directory

 ## feedback and contribution